cyrenajs/cyrena/README.md

 <details>
     <summary>Click to expand</summary>

-React and Cycle.js have separate benefits and compromises, and I wanted to bring together the benefits.
+React and Cycle.js have separate advantages and compromises, and I wanted to bring the good parts together.

 <h3>React</h3>